 By leveraging machine learning, behavioral analysis, predictive analytics, and real-time response, AI transforms how organizations protect their networks.
 It’s not just a tool for catching threats but a proactive force that continuously learns, evolves, and stays one step ahead of cybercriminals in the ever-changing digital battlefield.

-2. Key Advantages of AI in Proactively Identifying Cybersecurity Threats
+2. Key Advantages of Artificial Intelligence in Cyber Defense

 Figure 3: Benefits of using AI in Cybersecurity